-For example – Property A is assessed by the county in the spring of 2015 at $350,000.
+For example (Only an example using old tax rates) – Property A is assessed by the county in the spring at $350,000.
 For this example, we will not use the any of Texas’ Homestead or other tax exemptions.
 A resident would divide that amount by 100 (per $100 value) to get a $3500 taxable amount.

 That amount would then be multiplied by the various rates for each of the three entities.
 So, $3500 times (x) the total estimated tax rate for a given property:

 In this case, the per $100 is $3500 and the tax rate of all entities added together (and they are different for each property) of 2.8156.
 That equals $9854.60/year that this resident would pay, prior to exemptions, for the 2015 year on this property.